stevenpelley/should-I-async/rust/syncserver/README.md

 # TCP Server
 Multithreaded server/client.
 The client will just send dummy data.
 The server will echo back.
+Launch the server before the client (if not, you'll immediately encounter a refused connection error).

 # Usage
 ## Start server: